AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-integrations/basecamp/integrate-workfront-proof-with-basecamp.md

 The integration of [!DNL Workfront Proof] with [!DNL Basecamp] must be set up on two levels:

 * Configure [!DNL Basecamp] in [Account settings:](https://support.workfront.com/hc/en-us/sections/115000912147-Account-settings) This enables the Basecamp integration for your whole organization.
-For more information, see [Enabling the Basecamp Integration with [!DNL Workfront Proof]](#enabling-the-basecamp-integration-with-workfront-proof).
+For more information, see [Enabling the Basecamp Integration with [!DNL Workfront Proof]](#enabling-the-dnl-basecamp-integration-with-dnl-workfront-proof).

 * Configure [!DNL Basecamp] in [Personal settings](https://support.workfront.com/hc/en-us/sections/115000921168-Personal-settings): This enables proof creators and owners to connect to their personal Basecamp account and to authorize [!DNL Workfront Proof] access.
 For more information, see [Configuring Personal Settings](#configuring-personal-settings).